On Euler number of symplectic hyperbolic manifold: Introduction

-then $X$ is a special symplectic hyperbolic manifold. \end{remark} We can give a a lower bound on the spectra of the Laplace operator $\De_{\pa_{-}}$ on $L^{2}$ $k$-forms $\Om^{k}_{(2)}(X)$ for $k\neq n$ (see Theorem \ref{T4}).
-We then extend Gromov's idea to the special symplectic hyperbolic manifold case.
-We can prove \begin{theorem} Let $X$ be a closed special symplectic hyperbolic manifold.
-Then \end{theorem} Suppose that the Nijenhuis tensor $N_{J}$ on a complete almost K\"{a}hler manifold $(X,J)$ with a $d$(bounded) symplectic form satisfies $C\|N_{J}\|_{L^{\infty}(X)}\leq\|\theta\|^{-1}_{L^{\infty}(X)}$.
-We then give a lower bound on the spectra of the Laplace operator $\De_{d}:=dd^{\ast}+d^{\ast}d$ on $L^{2}$ $k$-forms $\Om^{k}_{(2)}(X)$ for $k\neq n$ (see Theorem \ref{T3}).
-We can give an other proof of Theorem \ref{T1} in Section \ref{S1}.
-As an application of above theorem, we have the following result. \begin{corollary} Let $X$ be a closed almost K\"{a}hler manifold.
+unless $k\neq n$. \end{theorem} We then extend Gromov's idea to the special symplectic hyperbolic manifold case.
+We can prove the Hopf conjecture in our case. \begin{theorem} (=Theorem \ref{T8}) Let $(X,J,\w)$ be a closed $2n$-dimensional special symplectic hyperbolic manifold.
+Then the Euler number of $X$ satisfies \end{theorem} As a corollary of Theorem\ref{T1}, we have the following result. \begin{corollary} Let $(X,J,\w)$ be a closed 2n-dimensional almost K\"{a}hler manifold.
 If the curvature of $X$ satisfies